‘Richard III’ Is a Tame Game of Thrones at Shakespeare in the Park

 Here the stage is made of what looks like the components of a crown to show us the tortuous and fractured games of thrones that Richard is engaged in to maintain power.
 It’s one of the most clever and effective stage designs this critic has ever seen in the park.
 These structures rotate to create a series of imagined rooms, entrances, and exits and are beautifully lit against the dying light and then inky night.
 The production also makes imaginative use of the grand folly of Belvedere Castle in the distance.
 If the script says “castle,” there’s your castle!
 It even has flags fluttering on top.

 These visual pleasures are important, because part of the fun of Shakespeare in the Park is sitting there, enveloped in the play, as night falls (good news: the concession stalls are back, with snacks and frosé).
-Also, as a play Richard III is repetitious: there are the murders that Richard oversees to maintain power, which happen mostly off stage, with the assistance of loyal cousin Buckingham (Sanjit De Silva), and Richard's near-constant regaling of us with his plans and mistreatment of men and women, others seeing right through him and yet powerless to stop him (until the end).
+Also, as a play Richard III is repetitious: there are the murders that Richard oversees to maintain power, which happen mostly off stage, with the assistance of loyal cousin Buckingham (Sanjit De Silva), alongside Richard's near-constant regaling of us with his plans.
+Many characters see right through him and are yet powerless to stop him (until the end).

 O’Hara seems steadfastly uninterested in showing us violence.
 The few on-stage killings are done in hurried parentheses, with an aesthetic reliance on lighting and the benefits of a central portion of the stage that opens and closes to unseen depths.
 In many ways, this is a very traditional production, which makes it all the more surprising when Gurira appears in the audience at a key moment, with us suddenly the people of the land seeing her swagger, fork-tongued charm, and glinting charisma up close.